 (d) any other type of structure designed to develop and produce Hydrocarbons; and

-(e) all associated components of the items mentioned above, including, but not limited to, a drilling rig, mooring lines, and anchor piles.
+(e) all associated components of the items mentioned above, including a drilling rig, mooring lines, and anchor piles.

 Production System excludes Facilities, mobile offshore drilling units, and the facilities referred to in Article 15.2 (Facilities to Take in Kind).